Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Oracle-based Jamming Metrics

-We additionally provide examples where the human annotation differs from the label returned by the oracle.
-In the following examples, a human labeled the response as answering but the oracle labeled it as not-answering (the non-English characters were generated by the oracle LLM): \promptbox{Query: who is considered to be the greatest english composer of the baroque period\\ Response: Based on the provided context, the greatest English composer of the Baroque period is Johann Sebastian Bach.} \promptbox{Query: where does sex and the city take place\\ Response: Sex and the City takes place in the fictional European cities of BesÅºel and Ul Qoma, as described in the context.}
+We additionally provide examples where the human label differs from the label returned by the oracle.
+In the following example, a human labeled the response as answering but the oracle labeled it as not-answering: \promptbox{Query: who is considered to be the greatest english composer of the baroque period\\ Response: Based on the provided context, the greatest English composer of the Baroque period is Johann Sebastian Bach.}

-The following examples were labeled as not-answering by a human but the oracle labeled them as answering. \promptbox{Query: why did france decide to aid the united states in its war for independence\\ Response: I don't know.
-The context does not provide enough information on the specific reasons why France decided to aid the United States in its war for independence.
-It mentions that France accumulated debt as a cost of participation and that there were balance of power considerations, but it does not go into detail about the motivations behind France's decision to support the American Revolution.} \promptbox{Query: who sang the song if loving you is wrong i don't want to be right\\ Response: I don't know.
+The following example was labeled as not-answering by a human but the oracle labeled it as answering. \promptbox{Query: who sang the song if loving you is wrong i don't want to be right\\ Response: I don't know.
 The context mentions that Luther Ingram and Millie Jackson are two notable singers who have performed the song, but it does not specify who sang it in the exact query.}

 To reduce such false positives, we also identify failures to answer via substring matching with the ``I don't know'' string.
-The system prompt of the RAG system instructs the LLM to reply ``I don't know'' if it cannot produce an answer based on the context information.
+The system prompt of our RAG system (see~\Cref{sec:rag_prompt}) instructs the LLM to reply ``I don't know'' if it cannot produce an answer.
 Therefore, many responses that do not provide an answer contain this term.
-As can be seen from the examples above, substring matching alone is not sufficient but it helps to identify cases missed by the oracle.
+As can be seen from the examples above, substring matching alone is not sufficient but it helps identify cases missed by the oracle.